 Final Examinations.
 A final oral examination covering the thesis and related subject matter is required.

-DOCTOR OF PHILOSOPHY

-See pages 120-122 for general requirements.
+DOCTOR OF PHILOSOPHY See "Doctor of Philosophy," page 101, for general requirements.
 Program of Study.
-At least 60 semester hours of graduate credit, in addition to 24 hours of dissertation and research. are required; a minimum of 24 hours of this total is in formal course work.
+At least 60 semester hours of graduate credit, in addition to 24 hours of dissertation and research, are required; a minimum of 24 hours of this total is in formal course work.
 The program is planned in consultation with the supervisory committee.
 Foreign Language Requirements.
+None.